This guide is for patients who have undergone their breast surgery and require post operative advice and care during their first 7 days of recovery

 For all herbal supplements, dietary products, vitamins etc. you can restart these after 48 hours after your surgery.

 The most common pain after breast surgery can occur after the general anesthesia has worn off, you may feel discomfort under the breasts where any inscisions were made.
-This is usually from the retraction of skin to adapt to the new breast size.
+This is usually from the stretching of skin to adapt to the new breast size.

 Sleeping for almost all patients on the first night is uncomfortable, as most patients are used to sleeping on their side.